Staying organized at home means organizing paper files

 As I review my children’s report card file I am reminded of their strengths and weaknesses.
 So if my son is supposed to read more, I will set some dates up to go to the library and also to utilize his Barnes & Noble gift cards.
-Additionally, if my daughter is supposed to write more, I will ask her to write out invitations to her birthday party, the menu for the party and thoughtful notes of appreciation afterwards since her birthday is this month.
+Additionally, if my daughter is supposed to write more, I will ask her to write out invitations to her birthday party, the menu for the party, and thoughtful notes of appreciation afterward since her birthday is this month.

 As I review my client files I will think of people I want to reach out and touch again so I will jot a note in my planner to follow up with them.